244 – Extra Employment

 The following restrictions apply to extra employment jobs: [CALEA Standard 22.2.4]

-A deputy who has not been commissioned as a peace officer by the HCSO for a minimum of six (6) months cannot work apartment security or work at an alcoholic beverage establishment unless the employee has petitioned for and received approval from his or her bureau commander.
+5. A deputy who has not been commissioned as a peace officer by the HCSO for a minimum of six (6) months cannot work at an alcoholic beverage establishment unless the employee has petitioned for and received approval from his or her bureau commander.

-A deputy may work extra employment at an alcoholic beverage establishment or at any type of private reception, party, or gathering where alcoholic beverages will be consumed only when at least two (2) uniformed peace officers are working simultaneously at the extra employment location.
-Under normal conditions, this restriction does not apply to the following establishments: restaurants, hotels, and motels.
-However, if any of these establishments have the 51% TABC felony warning sign with red lettering posted or the deputy is being utilized by the establishment for a private reception, party, or special event, including the surrounding parking areas, and alcoholic beverages will be consumed, then those establishments will fall under this restriction.
+6. A deputy may work extra employment at an alcoholic beverage establishment or at any type of private reception, party, or gathering where alcoholic beverages will be consumed only when at least two (2) uniformed peace officers are working simultaneously at the extra employment location.
+If any establishment has the 51% TABC felony warning sign with red lettering posted or the deputy is being utilized by the establishment for a private reception, party, or special event, including the surrounding parking areas, and alcoholic beverages will be consumed, then those establishments also fall under this restriction.

 All clubs* must maintain a roster of all deputies working at the business.
 This roster will include the deputies’ names and the dates and times they work at the club.
 Any HCSO employee coordinator of such job has the responsibility of ensuring the business is in compliance with this requirement.